Kerbalism/Kerbalism/docs/modders/modules.rst

 * Exosphere: vessel must be inside an exosphere
 * InterPlanetary: vessel must be in interplanetary space, i.e. in the SOI of the Sun
 * InterStellar: vessel must be outside the sun magnetopause
+* Greenhosue: there must be one greenhouse on the vessel.
+* CrewMin, CrewMax: min./max. amount of crew on vessel
+* CrewCapacityMin, CrewCapacityMax: min./max. crew capacity
+* VolumePerCrewMin, VolumePerCrewMax: min./max. habitat volume per crew member

 -------